 The Allis, The SOHO House, Chicago, USA

-My favorite afternoon tea in Chicago has to be at The Allis inside The SOHO House.
+My favourite afternoon tea in Chicago has to be at The Allis inside The SOHO House.

 I recommend going all out for tea so when at The Allis, I order the Sparkling Afternoon Tea.
 Yes, it is $43 but I’m a big fan of splurging on food and drink when I travel.
 It is worth it for a little afternoon indulgence.
 But if that’s not your thing, don’t worry, you can order a la carte as well.
 If you’re down with the price then get ready for a truly opulent afternoon tea.

 This particular tea service comes with a variety of finger sandwiches, scones, a selection of fancy cakes, tea of your choice, and a glass of sparkling rose.
-If you’re traveling with little ones or people that don’t drink, there is an option without the Prosecco for $34.
+If you’re travelling with little ones or people who don’t drink, there is an option without the Prosecco for $34.

 By Emily – Em’s On The Road